Nellysford, Virginia

 Nellysford is a census-designated place (CDP) in Nelson County, Virginia, United States.
 The population as of the 2010 Census was 1,076.
-It is home to the Wintergreen golf course at Stoney Creek.
-Its zip code is 22958.
+It is home to the Wintergreen golf course at Stoney Creek and its ZIP Code is 22958.

 Elk Hill and the Wintergreen Country Store are listed on the National Register of Historic Places.

+Demographics

+Nellysford was first listed as a census designated place in the 2010 U.S. census.